Why You Should Create Tags in Your CRM (and How It Can Improve Your Sales and Memory)

 Tags offer quick reference to help you sell better

-Because Freshsales allows every user to create tags as needed, you get the benefit to add any contextual information on a record that enables you to quickly refer to by narrowing down your search.
+Because Freshworks CRM allows every user to create tags as needed, you get the benefit to add any contextual information on a record that enables you to quickly refer to by narrowing down your search.

 For example, you are a salesperson in a paper sales company.
 You want to send a golden ticket to your new small business customers to be eligible for a special 10% discount for a year—an old but ingenious strategy to retain customers.

 The smart choice is to rely on your CRM to segment and target this group of customers, so you don’t make matters worse for your sales by mistakenly offering the golden ticket to all your customers.
 Start by applying two filters, Record Owner and Tags.
-Select the list of displayed records, and choose the bulk action you want to perform—Bulk email, Bulk SMS, or Add to campaign.
-Remember that you can personalize emails in Freshsales to tailor your message to each customer.
+Select the list of displayed records, and choose the bulk action you want to perform—Bulk email, Bulk SMS, or Add to sequence.
+Remember that you can personalize emails in Freshworks CRM to tailor your message to each customer.

 Tags can also improve your memory